SaharanCodeCraft/failuresense/README.md

 ### 🟡 Stage 2 — Operational Risk Intelligence

-Stage 2 transforms statistical probability into decision support:
+Stage 2 converts statistical probability into structured decision support:

 - Sensor anomaly detection
 - Stress score computation
 - Risk stratification: **LOW / MEDIUM / HIGH**
-- Human-readable explanation
+- Human-readable explanation engine
-- Actionable maintenance recommendation
+- Actionable maintenance recommendations

 This stage answers:

 > “What does this mean operationally, and what should we do?”

-The separation between prediction and decision logic ensures modularity, interpretability, and maintainability.
+The separation between prediction and decision logic ensures scalability and production readiness.

 ---

 ## 🏗 System Architecture
 React Frontend (Vite)
 ↓
 FastAPI Backend